ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-advanced/clustering/k-means-clustering.md

     > 🎓 range: These are the iterations of the clustering process

-    > 🎓 random_state: "Determines random number generation for centroid initialization."[source](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans)
+    > 🎓 random_state: "Determines random number generation for centroid initialization."

-    > 🎓 WCSS: "within-cluster sums of squares" measures the squared average distance of all the points within a cluster to the cluster centroid.[source](https://medium.com/@ODSC/unsupervised-learning-evaluating-clusters-bd47eed175ce).
+    > 🎓 WCSS: "within-cluster sums of squares" measures the squared average distance of all the points within a cluster to the cluster centroid.

-    > 🎓 Inertia: K-Means algorithms attempt to choose centroids to minimize 'inertia', "a measure of how internally coherent clusters are."[source](https://scikit-learn.org/stable/modules/clustering.html).
+    > 🎓 Inertia: K-Means algorithms attempt to choose centroids to minimize 'inertia', "a measure of how internally coherent clusters are."
 The value is appended to the wcss variable on each iteration.

-    > 🎓 k-means++: In [Scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#k-means) you can use the 'k-means++' optimization, which "initializes the centroids to be (generally) distant from each other, leading to probably better results than random initialization.
+    > 🎓 k-means++: In Scikit-learn you can use the 'k-means++' optimization, which "initializes the centroids to be (generally) distant from each other, leading to probably better results than random initialization.

 ### Elbow method